ashkan18/kbacon/README.md

 Front-end Design
 -----------
-On the front-end, I used bootstrap to get the proper layout and css classes, and used backbone for handling client side logic, calling to server and render the ui.
-I've also used Grunt to concat and minify the javascript code, after running grunt all the javascript files and their dependencies will end up in one KBDegree.min.js file under static/js.
+On the front-end, I used **bootstrap** to get the proper layout and css classes, and used **backbone** and **underscore** for handling client side logic, calling to server and render the ui (mvc).
+I've also used **Grunt** to concat and minify the javascript code, after running grunt all the javascript files and their dependencies will end up in one KBDegree.min.js file under static/js.

 We have an index.html which basically imports one KBDegree.min.js script.
 You can see the actual different sources of this script under src/ folder.
 Here is a little more details about files under src: